Entropy

 Protocol Design

-The Entropy protocol is an extension of a classical commit/reveal protocol.
+The Entropy protocol implements a secure 2-party random number generation procedure.
+The protocol is an extension of a simple commit/reveal protocol.
 The original version has the following steps:

-1. Two parties A and B each draw secret random numbers, xAx_A and xBx_B.
+1. Two parties A and B each randomly sample secret contributions to the random number, xAx_A and xBx_B.

 This protocol has the property that the result is random as long as either A or B are honest.
+Honesty means that (1) they draw their value at random, and (2) for A, they keep xAx_A a secret until step 4.
 Thus, neither party needs to trust the other -- as long as they are themselves honest, they can ensure that the result rr is random.

 Entropy implements a version of this protocol that is optimized for on-chain usage.
 The key difference is that one of the participants (the provider) commits to a sequence of random numbers up-front using a hash chain.
 Users of the protocol then simply grab the next random number in the sequence.